k37pi/steklov-and-mixed-helmholtz-and-laplace-for-corners/README.md

 4. **lip_curve.m** : this script constructs the boundary curve taking inputs from corner_inputs.m.
 New curves can be added here.

 5. **efn_in_corners2.m** : this script reconstructs eigenfunctions, given eigendensities in the plane.

+The garded mesh scheme is as described in section 3.5 of *Inverse Acoustic and Electromagnetic Scattering Theory, 3rd edition* by Colton and Kress.